 Depends.
 If your carrots are really wrinkly with dirt stuck in the crevices, a mere scrubbing may not be sufficient.
 If, on the other hand, you land yourself some smooth carrots with thin skins and just a little dirt, go ahead and simply give ’em a good scrub beneath running water.

 Curried Roasted Carrots

 - Serves 4 to 6

 Preheat the oven to 425°F (220°C) and adjust an oven rack in the middle position.
 Line a rimmed baking sheet with aluminum foil.

-Place the carrots on the prepared baking sheet, drizzle with the oil and sprinkle with the curry powder and salt, and toss until evenly coated.
+Place the carrots on the prepared baking sheet, drizzle with the oil, sprinkle with the curry powder and salt, and toss until evenly coated.

 Roast the carrots, stirring a few times to prevent sticking and burning, until tender, 25 to 30 minutes.

 Immediately drizzle the honey over the carrots and stir to coat evenly.
 Taste and, if necessary, adjust the seasoning.
 Transfer the carrots to a platter and serve immediately.
 Originally published March 8, 2018.

 Recipe Testers' Tips

 Carrots are one fresh vegetable I almost always have on hand and are quick way to round out a meal, whether raw or cooked.
 After overbuying carrots recently, though, I’d been getting tired of my usual ways of preparing them, so I jumped on this recipe.
 The addition of curry powder here brings a spark to roasted carrots that was especially warming on a cold winter night.